Buhari Congratulates New CAN President, Archbishop Daniel Okoh

 President Muhammadu Buhari has congratulated the General Superintendent of Christ Holy Church (Odozi-Obodo), Archbishop Daniel Okoh, on his election as the President of the Christian Association of Nigeria (CAN).

-The President, in a release issued Friday by his Media Adviser, Femi Adesina, noted that the election of Most Rev’d Okoh by the very important Christian body is a testament to his devotion to the Church of God in the country and beyond, distinguished vocation as a Christian leader and abiding commitment in promoting ecumenism and inter-faith dialogue.
+The President, in a release issued yesterday by his Media Adviser, Femi Adesina, noted that the election of Most Rev. Okoh by the very important Christian body was a testament to his devotion to the church of God in the country and beyond, distinguished vocation as a Christian leader and abiding commitment in promoting ecumenism and inter-faith dialogue.

 The President prayed that the tenure of Archbishop Okoh, in this new phase of ministry, will be marked with success, urging the blocs that make up CAN to kindly give the cleric every needed support to excel.